akshay-narkar/Tic-Tac-Toe/README.md

 To play the game locally follow these simple steps:

-**1.** Download or clone this repository
+1. Download or clone this repository
-**2.** Navigate to project Directory on your terminal (cd Directory) **3.** Allow bin/main.rb to be executable by running this command: chmod 755 bin/main.rb **4.** Now, just run bin/main.rb in your terminal and have fun!
+2. Navigate to project Directory on your terminal (cd Directory)
+3. Allow bin/main.rb to be executable by running this command: chmod 755 bin/main.rb
+4. Now, just run bin/main.rb in your terminal and have fun!

 ## What is Tic Tac Toe?

-**1. Tic Tae is a 2 player game where the goal is to mark your signs/symbols X or 0 in consecutively.**
+##### 1. Tic Tae is a 2 player game where the goal is to mark your signs/symbols X or 0 in consecutively.
-**2. It is usually played on a 3x3 board but can be played on bigger boards.
-So a 3x3 board the goal is to complete 3 signs consecutively.**
+##### 2. It is usually played on a 3x3 board but can be played on bigger boards.
+So a 3x3 board the goal is to complete 3 signs consecutively.
-**3. It can either be horizontally, vertically or diagonally.**
+##### 3. It can either be horizontally, vertically or diagonally.
-**4. Every player plays alternatively.
-If no consecutive pattern is made, it is a draw!**
+##### 4. Every player plays alternatively.
+If no consecutive pattern is made, it is a draw!

 ## Tic Tac Toe Game Rules